10 Reasons Pediatricians Recommend Breastfeeding

 August 1 – 7 is celebrated each year as World Breastfeeding Week.

 Welcoming a new baby can be one of the most exciting and sometimes scary experiences in a lifetime.
-Parents may plan for months, starting with pregnancy announcement ideas, scheduling maternity and paternity leave, preparing baby’s room… the list goes on.
+Parents may plan for months, starting with pregnancy announcement ideas, scheduling maternity and paternity leave, preparing for delivery, preparing baby’s room… the list goes on.

 With one more precious mouth to feed, it’s also important to think about what the baby will eat.
 You may have heard about some of the benefits of breastfeeding—did you know there are dozens of reasons why breastfeeding is recommended over formula?